AAformer: Auto-Aligned Transformer for Person Re-Identification: Methodology

 \subsection{Objective Function}

-In the training phase, the re-ID heads \cite{baseline} are attached to the output CLS and part tokens of AAformer.
-Specifically, the output CLS $\mathbf{Z}_0$ represents the global feature of the input image, and the output part tokens $\mathbf{Z}_{1:P}$ are the part features.
-We employ the commonly used triplet loss \cite{triplet_loss} and cross-entropy loss to train our model.
+In the training phase, the re-ID heads \cite{baseline} are attached to the output CLS and {[PART]}s of AAformer.
+Specifically, the output CLS $\mathbf{Z}_0$ represents the global feature of the input image, and the output {[PART]}s $\mathbf{Z}_{1:P}$ are the part features.
+We employ cross-entropy loss and triplet loss with hard sample mining \cite{triplet_loss} to train our model.
 The cross-entropy loss is calculated as:

 where $\mathcal{P}({\mathbf{Z}_{i}})$ is the probability of token $\mathbf{Z}_{i}$ belonging to its ground truth identity.
 The classifiers of different tokens are not shared.
 Label smoothing \cite{label_smooth} is adopted to improve the performance.